October 25, 2018

 We are pleased to partner with JAMS to provide much-needed pro bono mediation services to address the significant challenges that residents of L.A.
 County face, and ensure that everyone can access safe, affordable and healthy housing.
 We are committed to serving our community with dignity and respect.

--Vidhya Ragunathan, Pro Bono Coordinator at ICLC
+-Vidhya Ragunathan, Pro Bono Coordinator at Inner City Law Center (ICLC)

 About JAMS – Local Solutions.
 Global Reach.